Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This is a live ajdustment.
 Once you are satisfied, press escape.
 3. Modal's interface with wxWidgets -- ModalWindow and the ModeManager.
-  3(a).
-App init
+   - App init
-  i.
-Use the down arrow key to goto line 642: WX CLASS FUNCTION DEFINITIONS{...}.
+     - Use the down arrow key to goto line 642: WX CLASS FUNCTION DEFINITIONS{...}.
   All lines in this color are "sub-Blocks".
   This line is a sub-block of line 105: WX INTERFACING BOILERPLATE.
   That line is a BLOCK.
 All lines in that color are BLOCKS.
   Press Ctrl-S(Command-S on OSX) at line 642.
   This will open the sub-block.
-  ii.
-Goto Line 673: bool MyApp::OnInit(){...}
+     - Goto Line 673: bool MyApp::OnInit(){...}
   Open the comment line just above it (line 667) and read it.
   Then open line 673.
   Read through this code, then close the comment -- goto line 667 and Ctrl-S.